 The principal officers, who are the leader, assistant leader, secretary-treasurer, and assistant secretary-treasurer, are elected by the church for a period of one year.
 This length of term seems necessary to give continuity and strength to the work.
 The other officers, and the band leaders, are not elected by the church, but are nominated by the Missionary Volunteer executive committee and elected by the society.
 All the officers named may not be needed in a small society, and more may be needed in some large societies.
-Usually in the small societies, and sometimes in the average society, the four chief officers carry such responsibilities as are given to the devotional and educational secretaries, and such societies more often operate as a unit in missionary endeavor rather than divide into different working bands.
+Usually in the small societies, and sometimes in the average society, the four chief officers carry such responsibilities as are given to the devotional and educational secretaries, and such so cieties more often operate as a unit in missionary endeavor rather than divide into different working bands.

-The Executive Committee.-This committee, with the society leader as chairman, directs the society in all its activities.
-It is composed of:
+The M. V. Society Executive Committee.-This committee, with the society leader as chairman and the society secretary as secretary directs the society in all its activities.
+It is composed of the society officers as listed above, the Junior superintendent, the leader of the church missionary organization, and the elder or church pastor, or both.